A system is defined as -

 Do you have a system for working new leads?

-Do you have a system for making appointments using the telephone?
+Do you have a system for making appointments over the

 Do you have a system for qualifying your prospects?